 A major challenge for those living on the street is staying clean.
 If you have no home or income, finding a place to shower can be difficult.
 Some people use public restrooms to wash up, others use water fountains within the city (Lincoln Road Fountains Close After Homeless Bathe In Them, Miami Herald).
 Others pay a low fee for a membership to a gym or fitness facility, such as the YMCA.

 A homeless person who lives on a city street is in real danger of being arrested for doing things they need to do to survive, like going to the bathroom or sleeping in public.
-(Link to “My Family Is Homeless In Toledo: What Can I Do)
+(My Family Is Homeless In Toledo: What Can I Do)

 The police in many cities routinely conduct “street sweeps” to remove the homeless from the streets.
 During these sweeps, the police may confiscate the (very little) material items that a homeless person owns.
 If the person lives in a tent on the street, the police may destroy it.